- What is a code review?

 - Please provide a brief architectural overview of your code.

 - Is the code GPL compatible?
 WordPress code is licensed under the GNU Public License v2 (GPL2).
-All theme and plugin code needs to be GPL compatible or custom code you’ve written in-house—split or proprietary licenses are not allowed.
+All theme and plugin code needs to be GPL compatible.
+Custom code you’ve written in-house—split or proprietary licenses are not allowed.
 The reasoning for this is that you, and we, need to have the legal rights to modify the code if something is broken, insecure, needs optimization, etc.

 - Does this code run successfully in the VIP Quickstart development environment?

-- Has this code been run through the VIP Scanner, and had all blocker-level issues are addressed and other errors closely investigated?
+- Has this code been ran through the VIP Scanner, and have all blocker-level issues been addressed and other errors closely investigated?
 The code scanner is a feature of Quickstart and you’ll need to upload scanner results along with your submission

-- Does the code properly escape, sanitize and validate data?
+- Does the code correctly escape, sanitize and validate data?
 Our requirements may be more stringent than you’re accustomed to.
 Please follow our “late-escaping” best practice.

-- What URL do you intend to use for this site?
+- Which URL do you intend to use for this site?
 (We do not support the www subdomain, or mapping domains to a subdirectory)

 - Does this theme follow the WordPress coding standards?

 - All custom functions must be consistently prefixed.
-What prefix did you use?
+Which prefix did you use?

-- Does the root directory include functions.php and style.css files?
+- Does the themes root directory include the

 - Are scripts and styles are enqueued, and done so on the proper hook?

-- Is there “plugins” directory at the root?
+- Is there a “plugins” sub-directory at the theme root?